-Between June 12, 2014 and June 17, 2014, the Company completed a private offering of warrants to purchase common stock (the "Offering") with a group of accredited investors, who had previously participated in the Company's private offering of warrants to purchase common stock (the "December Warrants") that had occurred between December 30, 2013 and January 13, 2014 (the "Purchasers") for total net proceeds to the Company of \$4,000.
-Pursuant to a securities purchase agreement with the Purchasers (the "June Purchase Agreement"), the Company issued to the Purchasers warrants (the "June Warrants") to purchase an aggregate of 400,000 shares (the "June Warrant Shares") of our Common Stock at an exercise price of \$3.00 per share (which has since been adjusted to \$2.00 per share, as described below).
-Pursuant to a securities purchase agreement, dated August 21, 2014 with the Purchasers (the "August Purchase Agreement"), the Company issued to the Purchasers warrants (the "August Warrants"; the December Warrants, the August Warrants and the June Warrants collectively referred to herein as the "Warrants" to purchase an aggregate of 100,000 shares (the "August Warrant Shares"; the August Warrant Shares and the June Warrant Shares collectively referred to herein as the "Warrant Shares") of our Common Stock at an exercise price of \$3.00 per share (which has since been adjusted to \$2.00 per share, as described below).
+Between June 12, 2014 and June 17, 2014, the Company completed a private offering (the "Offering") with a group of accredited investors, who had previously participated in the Company's private offering that had occurred between December 30, 2013 and January 13, 2014 (the "Purchasers") for total net proceeds to the Company of \$4,000.
+Pursuant to a securities purchase agreement with the Purchasers (the "Purchase Agreement"), the Company issued to the Purchasers warrants (the "Warrants") to purchase an aggregate of 400,000 shares (the "Warrant Shares") of our Common Stock at an exercise price of \$3.00 per share.
 The Warrants are exercisable for a period of five years from the original issue date.
-The exercise price for the Warrants is subject to adjustment upon certain events, such as stock splits, combinations, dividends, distributions, reclassifications, mergers or other corporate changes.
-If exercised, the Warrants will provide the Company with gross proceeds of approximately \$1.0 million (as a result of the adjustment in the exercise price described below).
-The Company determined that the effect of the issuance of the warrants was to induce the Purchasers to exercise warrants previously issued to them in the Offerin
+The exercise price for the Warrants is subject to adjustment upon certain events, such as stock splits, combinations, dividends, distributions, reclassifications, mergers or other corporate change.
+If exercised, the Warrants will provide the Company with gross proceeds of approximately \$1.2 million.
+The Company determined that the effect of the issuance of the warrants was to induce the Purchasers to exercise warrants previously issued to them in the Offering and thus accounted for the issuance as an inducement.